samsuh/2026-journal/README.md

 C+E+G+B+D+F+ACE is A minor, the 6th.
 A minor.
 Back around to A+CEG, the octave note, which is Major.
 C Major.

+This is called **the circle of thirds**.
+Going backwards in the circle of thirds uses relative minors.

 ## 2/7/26
 ### Music theory
 "voice leading" as a concept. have to look it up, and specifically figure out how this differs than going around triads in the circle of fifths.